Executive Council of Australian Jewry

-The Executive Council of Australian Jewry, or ECAJ, is an official peak national body representing the Australian Jewish community.
-It is the umbrella organisation for over 200 Jewish organisations across Australia.
+The Executive Council of Australian Jewry (ECAJ) is a peak body representing the Australian Jewish community, and the umbrella organisation for over 200 Jewish organisations across Australia.
 It is the Australian affiliate of the World Jewish Congress, the worldwide umbrella organisation of Jewish communities.
 It is also affiliated with the Commonwealth Jewish Council, the Euro-Asian Jewish Congress, the Conference on Jewish Material Claims Against Germany, and the Memorial Foundation for Jewish Culture.

-Overview
+History

-ECAJ was created in 1944 as the peak body for the various state based representative bodies.
+Executive Council of Australian Jewry (ECAJ) was created in 1944 as the peak body for the various state-based representative bodies of Jews in Australia.

+Syd Einfeld was president of the Executive Council of Australian Jewry between 1953 and 1954, 1957–58, and 1961–62.
+Other distinguished Presidents who have served multiple terms have included Maurice Ashkenasy (1948–1950, 1954–1956, 1958–1960, 1962–1964, 1966–1968) and Isi Leibler (1978–1980, 1982–1985, 1987–1989, 1992–1995).

+Description and governance

+ECAJ is the umbrella organisation for over 200 Jewish organisations across Australia.
+It is the Australian affiliate of the World Jewish Congress, the worldwide umbrella organisation of Jewish communities.
+It is also affiliated with the Commonwealth Jewish Council, the Euro-Asian Jewish Congress, the Conference on Jewish Material Claims Against Germany, and the Memorial Foundation for Jewish Culture.

 Its councillors are elected via a collegiate electoral system.
 Of the ECAJ's 33 councillors, 25 are directly elected by the members of its constituent organisations, and eight are appointed by its affiliate organisations.

-Syd Einfeld was President of the Executive Council of Australian Jewry between 1953–54, 1957–58, and 1961–62.
-Other distinguished Presidents who have served multiple terms have included Maurice Ashkenasy CMG QC (1948-1950, 1954-1956, 1958-1960, 1962-1964, 1966-1968) and Isi Leibler AO CBE (1978-1980, 1982-1985, 1987-1989, 1992-1995).

 Platform and advocacy

 The ECAJ Policy Platform covers a broad range of issues, including human rights, indigenous issues, multiculturalism, interfaith relations, refugees, education, Holocaust remembrance, racial vilification, antisemitism, religious issues, and Israel and the international community.
 The ECAJ website includes a pictorial history of Australia and Israel including government-to-government, commercial, cultural and people-to-people relationships between the two countries from the earliest years onward.

-There have been criticisms of the organisation that they are not truly representative and that their elections are to narrow to a claim to represent all of Australia's Jews.
+There have been criticisms of the organisation that they are not truly representative and that their elections are too narrow to make a claim to represent all of Australia's Jews.

-Nevertheless, no other organisation has emerged to challenge the ECAJ’s status as the most broadly-based Jewish communal organisation across Australia.
-It continues to enjoy access to leaders at the highest levels of government and politics (Evan Zlatkis, 'A ScoMo-norah’Australian Jewish News, 15 June 2020; Anthony Galloway, ‘By calling out antisemitism on the Left, Albanese has created room for himself’, Sydney Morning Herald/The Age/Brisbane Times, 15 July 2021).